Saymos/wallet-focused/README.md

 ### In-Memory Storage

 - The current implementation uses in-memory storage (`ConcurrentHashMap`)
+- Service methods are annotated with `@Transactional` to ensure smooth transition to database storage
 - For production, a persistent database with ACID transactions would be required
 - The `WalletRepository` interface is designed to facilitate future database integration